Combinatorial decision-making driven by multicomponent surface condensates: Decision boundary

 \section{Decision boundary}

 To understand the constraints on the shapes the decision boundary can encode in our model, we first provide insights with a simplified model only 2 inputs and 2 output species, and expand in later sections to explore the effect of adding more species.
+Without loss of generality, and consistent with our design articulated in the main text, we assume $\beta=1$ below.